IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
 - `pi_deployment_type` - (Optional, String) Custom deployment type; Allowable value: `EPIC`.
 - `pi_health_status` - (Optional, String) Specifies if Terraform should poll for the health status to be `OK` or `WARNING`.
 The default value is `OK`.
- **Notes** Ibmi software licenses for IBMi virtual server instances --software licenses currently only supports IBMi instances.
+ **Notes** Ibmi software licenses for IBMi virtual server instances -- only for IBMi instances.
 Default to `false` and `0` if no values provided
 - `pi_ibmi_css` - (Optional, Boolean) IBMi Cloud Storage Solution.
 - `pi_ibmi_pha` - (Optional, Boolean) IBMi Power High Availability.
 - `pi_ibmi_rds_users` - (Optional, Integer) IBMi Rational Dev Studio Number of User Licenses.